NVIDIA/aistore/docs/prometheus.md

 ## Monitoring AIStore with Prometheus

-AIStore tracks a growing list of performance counters, utilization percentages, latency and throughput metrics, transmitted and received stats (total bytes and numbers of objects), error counters, and more.
+AIStore tracks a growing list of performance counters, utilization percentages, latency and throughput metrics, transmitted and received stats (total bytes and numbers of objects), error counters and more.

 Viewership is equally supported via:
 * AIS node logs